 The community has conceived and developed many projects to help raise awareness about, and celebrate the presence of, sea turtles in this area.
 Various web sites, tourist guides, and information centers have included and distributed information about nesting Kemp's ridley sea turtles and hatchling releases.
 One example is the Corpus Christi Convention and Visitors Bureau website (CCCVB).
 The CCCVB’s efforts have been important in terms of public education and community involvement.
 They play a role in generating interest in sea turtles, public hatchling release and the National Seashore.
 Each year, several hatchling releases are open to the public and thousands of people attend.

-Local groups developed a resolution passed by the Texas Legislature in 2005 "Designating North Padre Island as the Sea Turtle Capital of Texas".
-The justification for the designation was the importance of Padre Island National Seashore on North Padre Island to nesting Kemp's ridley turtles and the three decades of conservation activities conducted on their behalf.
+Local supporters have also developed a resolution passed by the Texas Legislature in 2005, "Designating North Padre Island as the Sea Turtle Capital of Texas".
+The justification for the designation was the importance of Padre Island National Seashore on North Padre Island to nesting Kemp's ridley turtles and decades of conservation activities conducted on their behalf.

+Local artists have also raised money in support of turtle conservation.
 In September 2006, Kris Wimer, owner of an art gallery on North Padre Island, initiated a fund raiser for the endangered Kemp's ridley sea turtle.
 Inspired by the Chicago Cows, Bears in Lake Tahoe, and Dolphins in Corpus Christi, painted aluminum sea turtles were sold for the benefit of the Kemp's Ridley Recovery Program at the Padre Island National Seashore.
-Forty seven turtles sponsored by local businesses and individuals were auctioned in April 2007 and 100% of the proceeds, over $49,000, went to the Recovery Project.
+Forty-seven turtles sponsored by local businesses and individuals were auctioned in April 2007 and 100% of the proceeds, over $49,000, went to the Recovery Project.
 Turtle Trail 2008 was conducted similarly and proceeds benefited the ARK (Amos Rehabilitation Keep), where injured animals from the Coastal Bend, including the National Seashore, are taken to receive care.